-Council place the ordinance on first reading.
+Council adopt the ordinance.

 SUMMARY

 On September 26, 2017, the City Council adopted the 2017 Climate Action Plan (CAP), continuing Chula Vista's tradition as a nationally-recognized leader in addressing the local threat of climate change by reducing greenhouse gas (GHG) emissions and lowering Chula Vista's vulnerability to expected climate change impacts.
 The 2017 CAP called for requiring energy efficiency upgrades.
 The following proposed energy efficiency standards for specific commercial outdoor lighting applications is a significant step in Chula Vista's greenhouse gas (GHG) reduction strategy as outlined in the 2017 CAP.